DarthMandL0R3/Fresh-Ubuntu/README.md

 ## Warning

-Please run this script as root in the server.
+Please run this script as super user (root) in the server.

 ## Usage